open2b/scriggo-site/site/templates/show-render.md

 ### Non-existent files

 If the file to render does not exist, a compilation error occurs.
-On the other hand, if you want to handle the case in which the file does not exist, you can use a _default_ expression:
+On the other hand, if you want to handle the case in which the file does not exist, you can use a _default expression_:

 ```scriggo
 {% promo := render "extra.html" default "oops!" %}